 Key Strategies:

-Offering tiered membership levels
+- Offering tiered membership levels with different perks.

-Providing exclusive member benefits
+- Providing exclusive member benefits such as newsletters, webinars, or discounts.

-Hosting member-only events
+- Hosting member-only events to enhance engagement.

-Regularly engaging with members
+- Regularly communicating with members to maintain relationships.

 Example: